-Many people attest to the use of poultry to reduce tick population around a property.
+Many people attest to the benefits of poultry to reduce the tick population around a property.
 Unlike chickens, ducks do not scratch the ground and so will not scar a lawn.
-Using a temporary electric fence (affiliate link), or a “chicken tractor” makes managing ducks in a desired area very easy.
+Using a temporary electric fence, or a “chicken tractor” makes managing ducks in a desired area very easy.
 We have both, but have recently become big fans of the electric fence method due to convenience of use and the wider area that it offers.

 2. Egg production

 Ducks have higher vitamin and mineral content per gram of egg, although this largely depends on what goes into their diet.
-By moving our ducks around the farm we keep them happy with a variety of bugs, grubs, and plants.
+By moving our ducks around the farm, we keep them happy with a variety of bugs, grubs, and plants.
 It also helps us save on their feed bill.

 If you try to compare chickens or ducks to find out what is the better layer you will realize that it comes down to breed.
 Always look for a good laying breed before you keep ducks for eggs.
 We mostly keep white layers.

 3. Meat production

 Duck meat tastes excellent!
 It often has higher fat content than other poultry meat, but in all honesty the fat is where all the flavor is.
 If you want a good tasting meat bird, bring on the ducks.

 4. Temperament (and sound)

-Unlike chickens, you never get the feeling like you’re going to lose an eye or have your hands pecked if you look away for a moment.
+Unlike chickens, you never get the feeling like you’re going to lose an eye or have your hands pecked by a duck.
 I think ducks are much nicer to have around young kids.
 I often let my one year old run around with the ducks as they slowly herd each other back and forth.

 5. Garden clean up

 Ducks can be used to clean up garden plots that you have finished harvesting or greenhouses that you want prepared for the next crop.
-They will eat any pesky bugs that may be residing in the soil as well as any previous plants, seeds, and roots.
+They will eat any pesky bugs that may be residing in the soil, as well as any previous plants, seeds, and roots.

 6. Lawn maintenance

 Ducks also find some weeds, such as dandelions, more delectable than grass and eat those first leaving nothing but tiny disguised little nubs beneath the healthy lawn.
-Using animals to cut lawns and manage foliage is picking up steam these days.
+Using animals to cut lawns and manage foliage is becoming more popular recently.

 Ducks do not have sphincter muscles, which means they cannot control their bowel movements.
 This results in the good stuff not being too concentrated in any one particular spot.
 It’s an easy way to improve soil quality wherever the ducks are working.

 8. Easy to herd

-I have my movable fence (affiliate link) set up on the other side of the yard from where the duck’s night pen is.
+I have my movable fence set up on the other side of the yard from where the duck’s night pen is.
 Regardless, I haven’t had a single issue herding them back and forth.